sametcaka/SU2_wiki_images/Turbulent-ONERA-M6.md

 ### Results

-Results are here given for the SU2 solution of turbulent flow over the ONERA M6 wing.
+Results for the turbulent flow over the ONERA M6 wing are shown below.
+As part of this tutorial a coarse mesh has been provided, but for comparison the results obtained by using a refined mesh (9,252,922 nodes) as well as experimental results are shown.

 ![Turb ONERA Cp A](http://su2.stanford.edu/github_wiki/turb_onera_cp_a.png)
 ![Turb ONERA Cp B](http://su2.stanford.edu/github_wiki/turb_onera_cp_b.png)